n8n-io/n8n-docs/docs/doc2/onboarding.md

 # OnBoarding

-This guide will help you learn the basics of DOC² that will get you up and running with an IPS that will maximise your productivity.
+This guide will help you learn the basics of DOC² that will get you up and running with an IPS that will maximize your productivity.

 ## **Performing Initial Setup**